aakatari/aakatari/ReadMe.md

 🌱 **Looking For:**
 Full-time roles in **Data Science, Machine Learning, NLP, Big Data Analytics, Deep Learning, and A/B Testing**

 ---
+*"In a world that’s changing really quickly, the only strategy that is guaranteed to fail is not taking risks."* – *Mark Zuckerberg*
+---

 ## 💻 **Skills**